Please sign up for our mailing list to get a free 3 day sample of the program, and we’ll notify you when registration re-opens.

 You can communicate with a Revival Strength coach via The Fitbot and enter your feedback, comments, and questions for each workout.
 Depending on the volume of messages we receive, you may not get an individual response right away, but we will be looking for common threads and constantly incorporating feedback into the program.
 Your training will be available for the week on Sunday, so that’s a great time to review the workouts and post questions ahead of time to make sure you get a response before training.

-This program is intended to build from week to week, but you’ll keep access to all the workouts if you want to make one up.
+This program is intended to build from week to week, but you’ll keep access to all the workouts through your daily workout email if you want to make one up.
+Keep in mind that your Fitbot account will only be accessible during the 12 weeks of the program, so be sure to save your daily email if you want to refer to it later.
 If you need to miss an extended amount of time, best to jump back in where the program is currently.
 Feel free to reach out to a coach if you have any questions.

 The FitBot does not currently have a mobile app, but can be opened in any web browser and is mobile-responsive.